Simplification Strategies for the Qutrit ZX-Calculus: Simplifying Qutrit ZX-Diagrams

 The last equation above says that in a graph-like diagram (which we will define shortly), a Hadamard edge decorated by a $0$ is in fact not an edge at all, thanks to spider fusion.
 A very important difference from the qubit case is that in qutrit ZX-calculus there is no \emph{plain} cap or cup:

 This has several consequences.
-Firstly, the maxim that \emph{`only topology matters' no longer applies}.
+Firstly, the maxim that `only topology matters' no longer applies.
 That is, it is now important to make clear the distinction between a spider's input and output wires, unlike in the qubit case where we could freely interchange the two.
-Diagram components can still be isotoped around the plane but only so long as this input/output distinction is respected.
 This gives the qutrit calculus a slightly more rigid flavour than its qubit counterpart.
-That said, this rigidity is loosened in certain cases; in particular, this distinction is irrelevant for $H$- and $H^\dagger$-edges \cite{qutrit_euler}:
+That said, this rigidity can be loosened; in particular, this distinction is irrelevant for $H$- and $H^\dagger$-edges \cite{qutrit_euler}:

-The full set of rules governing the qutrit ZX-calculus is shown in Figure \ref{fig:qutrit_ZX_rules} in Appendix \ref{app:zx_calculus}.
+The full set of rules of the qutrit ZX-calculus is shown in Figure \ref{fig:qutrit_ZX_rules}, and a more rigorous definition of the calculus as a whole is found in Appendix \ref{app:qutrit_zx_calculus}.